February 1922

 Various meetings and initiatives took place emanating from the IRA’s Ulster Council (set up in late January).
 Michael Collins instructed Eoin O’Duffy (Chief-of-Staff, pro-Treaty IRA) to discreetly begin organising an offensive on Northern Ireland using the border counties as a base.

 Among the officers who were selected was Sean Lehane from Co.
 Cork who was to take over as O/C of the anti-Treaty 1st Northern Division.
-Subsequently, Charlie Daly (see February 17th) is made his V/C. (In April, Lehane and Daly recruit a large number of experienced Cork and Kerry men to go north with them.)
+Subsequently, Charlie Daly (see Feb-17-22/4) is made his V/C. (In April, Lehane and Daly recruit a large number of experienced Cork and Kerry men to go north with them.)

-Another element was an exchange of arms.
-Weapons which the pro-Treaty side recently received from the British would be sent to the anti-Treaty Cork brigades who in turn would send weapons north.
-In a related episode, over 400 rifles were sent to Joe Sweeney, O/C pro-Treaty forces in Donegal and he handed them over to Johnny Haughey and Dan McKenna of the Derry Brigade who took them over the border.
+In a related episode, over 400 rifles were sent to Joe Sweeney, O/C pro-Treaty 1st Northern and he handed them over to Johnny Haughey and Dan McKenna of the Derry Brigade IRA who took them over the border.

 Ó Duibhir (2011), pgs 74-75 & 84-85

 McDermott says that the “events of February seem to have affected the IRA and Sinn Féin in Belfast profoundly.
 The IRA’s capacity to deal with loyalist attacks was limited and on the Falls Road they had been reduced to sectarian reprisals.”
-Hall says that 27 Catholics and 16 Protestants were killed in Belfast between 6th and 25th February.

 McDermott (2001), pg171; Hall (2019), pg 91